raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 MariaDB [(none)]>
 ```

 * The instructions to enter in the MariaDB shell start after "MariaDB [(none)]>".
 Enter each command one by one including ";".
-Remember to change "[ G ] MYSQL_PASSWORD" in the second command
+You only change "[ G ] MYSQL_PASSWORD" to your corresponding password (must stay inside single quotes 'password')

 ```sh
 MariaDB [(none)]> CREATE DATABASE dojo_db;